 To minimise the risk of the Company breaching its Licence conditions and other statutory requirements (which could lead to financial penalties), the board reviews the outcomes of each exercise.
 Each quarterly regulatory compliance affirmation process was completed satisfactorily during the Regulatory Year.

-The Company submitted its annual Data Assurance Report to Ofgem in February 2021, which included risk assessments of the regulatory returns to be submitted for the Regulatory Year ahead (April 2021 - March 2022), together with a report detailing the assurance work actually carried out in the Regulatory Year and the findings of that work.
+The Company submitted its annual Data Assurance Report to Ofgem in February 2021, which included risk assessments of the regulatory returns to be submitted for the Regulatory Year ahead (April 2021 - March 2022), together with a report detailing the assurance work actually carried out in the year ended 28 February 2021 and the findings of that work.